 Likewise, if Council is not proposing to change the existing LCTS scheme then technically there is no requirement to seek approval from full Council.
-However, it is considered good practice for Council to ratify the existing scheme, given the annual upratings in April each year to adjust benefits and personal allowances.
+However, it is considered good practice for Council to ratify the existing scheme, given the annual upratings in April each year to adjust benefits and personal allowances, and other consequential amendments.